 - 5 cups sugar

-In a large stainless-steel saucepan (don't use aluminum because it will discolor the jelly), simmer rose hips in 2 quarts water until soft.
+In a large stainless-steel saucepan, simmer rose hips in 2 quarts water until soft.

-Crush to mash in the pan and strain through a jelly bag.
+Crush to mash in the pan and strain through a jelly bag or several layers of dampened cheesecloth.
 You should have about 4 cups of rose hip juice.

 Return rose hip juice to the pan and add lemon juice and pectin crystals.
 Stir until mixture comes to a hard boil.
 Immediately add sugar, then bring to a full rolling boil and boil for 1 minute, stirring constantly.